Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - Watch for dehydration, and treat it early.
 Signs of dehydration include being thirstier than usual and having less urine than usual.
 Older adults and young children can quickly become dehydrated.

-- Use acetaminophen, such as Tylenol, instead of aspirin or a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen, if you need to treat a fever or abdominal pain.
+- Don't use aspirin or a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen, to treat belly pain.

 - Take an over-the-counter antinausea medicine, such as meclizine (Antivert or Bonine) or dimenhydrinate (Dramamine), or an antihistamine, such as Benadryl.
 Don't give antihistamines to your child unless you've checked with the doctor first.